SelrahcD/MyEventStore/MyDotNetEventStore.Tests/Readme.md

             - [ ] **CorrelationId**: Supplied by the application.
             - [ ] **CausationId**: Supplied by the application.
         - [x] Application Metadata: Application-level metadata in JSON
-- [ ] Use event Id for deduplication when appending data to the store.
 - [x] Use Revision for optimistic locking.
 - [x] Manage Revision & Positions as strictly increasing values.